FBoucher/ReadingNotes/README.md

    - [x] Receive a URL as querystring parameters
    - [ ] Azure Function(s)
       - [x] Azure Function wrapping Mercury services
+      - [x] Add a new property "id" with a GUID value
       - [ ] Create an OpenAPI definition for a function
    - [x] Call the WebParser, passing the URL
    - [ ] Generate a Word document